GSA/asis/README.md

 When running in a Docker container (option 2 above), the `asis` application is configured to run on port [3300](http://localhost:3300/).
 Required dependencies - ([Ruby](https://github.com/GSA/asis#ruby), and [Gems](https://github.com/GSA/asis#ruby)) - are installed using Docker.
 However, other data or configuration may need to be setup manually, which can be done in the running container using `bash`.

-Using bash to perform any operations on asis application running in Docker container, below command needs to be run in `search-services`.
+Any operations (using rails console, running rake commands, etc.) on ASIS application running in Docker container can be performed by executing below command in `search-services`.

     $ docker compose run asis bash